 Low EROI: The Devil is in the Details

 Most of the book explains the methodology and details of how EROI was calculated.
 The level of detail even extends to each of the three types of facilities (fixed, 1-axis, 2-axis) for many factors.
 Below is a partial summary of the Energy Invested table 6.18 in the book with the Energy Invested and money-to-energy columns missing.
 You can also see an older version in slide 18).
 Economic expenses (not shown) were converted to GWh/year energy equivalents and spread across 25 years.
+The book goes to great lengths to explain how they converted money to EROI equivalents.

 ENERGY USED ON-SITE